Andriy Bandera: Biography

 He had an active political position during his studies at the gymnasium and joined the Ukrainian National Democratic Party.
-During the elections Andriy was engaged in political explanatory work among the peasants, and was a member of the Shevchenko Scientific Society since 1910.
+During the elections, Andriy was engaged in political explanatory work among the peasants and was a member of the Shevchenko Scientific Society since 1910.

 The house of Andriy Bandera was frequently visited by active participants in the Ukrainian national life of Galicia (Eastern Europe), in particular: Pavlo Glodzinsky - one of the founders of the "Butter Union" and "Farmer" (Ukrainian economic institutions), Yaroslav Vesolovsky - Ambassador of the Vienna Parliament, sculptor Mykhailo Havrylko and others.

-In October-November 1918 Andriy Bandera was one of the organizers of the Ukrainian government in Kaluski County.
+In October–November 1918, Andriy Bandera was one of the organisers of the Ukrainian government in Kaluski County.
 He formed military units from the peasants of the surrounding villages, armed with weapons hidden in 1917.

 In 1919, Andriy was a delegate of the Ukrainian National Council of the West Ukrainian People's Republic in Stanislaviv from Kaluski County, and voted for the Act of Unification.
 During the Polish-Ukrainian War, he voluntarily joined the Ukrainian Galician Army, where in 1919–1920 he served as chaplain of the 9th Regiment.